arturenault/privileged-spooler/README.txt

 apt-get libboost-all-dev, and is therefore not included in the submission.

 EXECUTION

+make test
+This runs all tests in the tests/ directory.
+Assumes make build has already been run (does not run build automatically since build requires sudo).

+ARG="files" make exec
+Assumes args contains a list of files containing a sequence of commands.
+Also assumes that make build has already been run.

 addqueue <filename1> <filename2> ...
 Adds the files pointed by the filenames to the queue.
 If one file is not found, the other files are still added.